GAM-team/GAM/docs/Groups-Membership.md

 that shows the actions performed when updating the group.

 The option `additionalmembers [<GroupRole>] <EmailAddressEntity>` can be used to specify members in addition to those specified with `<UserTypeEntity>`.
+If a <GroupRole> is specified, it must match the same role as the one used for the group sync.

 For example,
 ```